Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from the SFTP server's failure to properly validate file handle sizes.
-According to the SFTP specification (draft-ietf-secsh-filexfer-02), file handle strings must not exceed 256 bytes.
-The vulnerability exists in the handling of SFTP operations including CLOSE, FSETSTAT, FSTAT, READ, READDIR, and WRITE commands when processing file handles.
-The issue has been assigned a CVSS v4.0 score of 5.3 (Moderate) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:N/VA:L/SC:N/SI:N/SA:N (GitHub Advisory).
+The vulnerability is related to unverified file handles in the SFTP implementation where the system fails to properly validate handle sizes.
+According to the SFTP specification, file handle strings must not exceed 256 bytes, but this limitation was not enforced, leading to potential resource consumption issues.
+The vulnerability has been assigned a CVSS v4.0 base score of 5.3 (Medium) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:N/VA:L/SC:N/SI:N/SA:N (GHSA Advisory).

 Source: This report was generated using AI